ForEvolve/ForEvolve-Framework/src/ForEvolve.Markdown/README.md

 ﻿# Markdown File
-This library is a wrapper around `lunet-io/markdig`, allowing to easily convert a string to Markdown.
+This library is an abstraction allowing consumers to easily convert strings to Markdown.

-## The core concept
-The most important part of this library is the `IMarkdownConverter` interace.
+The center piece is the `IMarkdownConverter` interface.

 ``` csharp
 public interface IMarkdownConverter